soubky0/blog-app/README.md

    ```
 ### Running with docker

-1. Create a .env file using .env.docker.example:
+1. Create a .env file using .env.docker.example (Optional: you can keep the default configuration and it would work fine):
-    - **PORT** is the port that the app would run on
+    - **PORT** is the port that the server would run on
-    - **POSTGRES_USER** is the username used in the postgres docker image
+    - **POSTGRES_USER** is the username that will be created in the postgres docker image
-    - **POSTGRES_PASSWORD** is the password used in the postgres docker image
+    - **POSTGRES_PASSWORD** is the password that will be created in the postgres docker image
-    - **POSTGRES_DB** is the db name that would be created in the postgres docker image
+    - **POSTGRES_DB** is the db name that will be created in the postgres docker image
     - **DATABASE_URL** contains db info that prisma client would run onto so make sure that it has the same credentials as the env variables and use "db" instead of "localhost" as hostname.
     - **REDIS_URL** is the url for the redis docker image
     - **JWT_SECRET** is used in encrypting the jwt token
-2. Run the docker compose build command:
+3. Run the docker compose build command:
    ``` bash
    docker-compose up --build
    ```